Bishan Bus Interchange: Design

 The unusual design of Bishan Bus Interchange was previously described in The New Paper as "a piece of Disneyland in Bishan".
 The interchange features a castle-like structure wrapping around the bus parking area.
 Above the interchange, there is a cafeteria as well as a car park.
 A children's playground and an adjoining structure that houses a coffee shop (taken over a McDonald’s branch) were also constructed together with this interchange.

 Bishan Bus Interchange is physically linked to the neighbouring Junction 8 and to Bishan MRT station.

 Facilities

 Bishan Bus Interchange used to feature a fast food restaurant, being the first bus interchange in Singapore to have this facility.
 It also features a children's playground, which was designed to complement the fast food restaurant to make the bus interchange family-friendly.

 The bus interchange also houses a 560-lot car park above its premises, similar in design to Bukit Batok Bus Interchange.

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, all bus services operating from Bishan Bus Interchange were divided into 3 Bus Packages, operated by the anchor operator, SBS Transit Ltd.
+Under the bus contracting model, all bus services operating from Bishan Bus Interchange were divided into three bus packages, operated by the anchor operator, SBS Transit Ltd, until June 2027.
+From then, 4 bus services will be operated by SMRT Buses as it takes over operations of the Serangoon-Eunos bus package.